greg-han/ginger/README.md

 * Clicking on `arXiv search` in the upper left corner will take you to the search page.
 * `DefaultSearch` (If topics form is empty) will search for "Computer Science Psychiatry Data Science Machine Learning"
 * If you fill the search form with input, and click on `Search` you will search the topics in the search form!
 * You will need to wait as the app calls the arVix api.
-This shouldn't take more than 10 seconds.
+This may take upwards of 10 seconds.
+(Ideally api call would be on the backend).
 * Once you see the results, the information is loaded into a redux store.
 * Click on an article name to receive a brief summary as well as a list of authors
 * Click on any of the authors to see which articles they have published.